-(b) Perceive, control, or communicate with the environment in which they live; or
+(b) Perceive, control, or communicate with the environment in which they live; or peri-care wipes, safety supplies, and other medical supplies not otherwise available on the Medicaid state plan, home health benefit or EPSDT.

 (c) Improve daily functioning through sensory integration.
 This service also includes items necessary for life support; ancillary supplies and equipment necessary to the proper functioning of such items.